-Because the track starts in the north at Cradle Mountain Visitors Centre, and finishes in the south at Lake St Clair Visitors Centre, you need to figure out how you can start and finish in two separate locations.
+Because the track starts in the north at Cradle Mountain Visitor Centre, and finishes in the south at Lake St Clair Visitor Centre, you need to figure out how you can start and finish in two separate locations.

 Most people book a shuttle bus to and from Launceston or Hobart, unless they have their own vehicles.

-There’s no public transport to Cradle Mountain Visitors Centre or Lake St Clair Visitors Centre, and no regular transport between the two places, so unless you have two cars you can park at each end, you’ll have to book a private bus.
+There’s no public transport to Cradle Mountain Visitor Centre or Lake St Clair Visitor Centre, and no regular transport between the two places, so unless you have two cars you can park at each end, you’ll have to book a private bus.

 All bus routes need to be pre-booked prior to heading out on your track.
-This means you need to select how many days you plan to be on the trail and choose an exit date.
+This means you need to select how many days you plan to be on the Overland Track and choose an exit date.

 Here are their prices (current at time of publishing):